Overlord poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to The survivors meet French villager Chloe, who hides them in her home.
 They commit to infiltrating the village and the church despite impossible odds, crossing into enemy-occupied territory with no extraction plan., moving from reaction to action.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Wafner escapes and takes Chloe's brother Paul hostage.
 Several squad members are dead or injured.
 Ford is severely wounded.
-The mission appears impossible and the human cost has become devastating., reveals the protagonist at their lowest point.
+The mission appears impossible and the human cost has become devastating., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Boyce chooses humanity over blind obedience.
 He uses the Nazi serum on the dying Ford to save him, and the squad commits to both destroying the lab and rescuing Paul, refusing to sacrifice innocence for strategy., demonstrating the transformation achieved throughout the journey.